Do You Have Flood Insurance?

 New buildings in the floodplain must be protected from flood damage.
 The Town Ordinance requires that new residential buildings must be elevated one foot above the base flood level.

 Your homeowner's insurance policy does not cover damage from flooding.
 Because the Town participates in the National Flood Insurance Program, you can purchase a separate flood insurance policy at a discounted rate.
 This type of insurance is backed by the Federal government and is available to everyone, even if properties that have previously experienced flooding.
 If you don't have flood insurance talk to your insurance agent today.
 If you have a mortgage or a home improvement loan you may have purchased flood insurance already as a requirement from the lending institutions.
-Usually these policies cover only the structure and not it contents.
+Usually these policies cover only the structure and not its contents.
 Most of the time there is more damage to the furniture and contents than to the structure itself.
 If you have questions about flood insurance you can contact Denise Boehning, ANFI, CFM at firstname.lastname@example.org to obtain free advice.

 If you are covered by a flood policy double check with your insurance agent to be sure the coverage is adequate, and make sure your contents are covered.
 Remember, even if you have never been affected by flooding, it still could occur.
 Flood insurance covers ALL surface floods.